dotty-staging/Model/README.md

 ## building

-This project builds against Scala 2.13, 2.12, using sbt.
+This project with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).
 The last version to support Scala 2.11 was v0.3.4.

 ## example

 You would declare the mixin of `Model[U]` where `U` is the type of update sent by the model.
 The actual implementation would then most likely use the implementation `impl.ModelImpl`.
 Observers register with the model using `addListener` which takes a partial function.
 In that respect a model is similar to Scala-Swing's `Reactor`, however being specific in the argument type `U`.
 The `addListener` method returns the partial function for future reference, useful in unregistering the observer via `removeListener` (be careful not to use Scala's method-to-function conversion for listeners, as repeated calls will produce non-identical partial function instances, so `removeListener` would fail).

 Typically you declare the update type in the model's companion object as a sealed trait.
 Here is an example of an observed set (included in the test sources):

 ```scala